AhmedSoliman7/HelpEscape/README.md

 # HelpEscape
 Using search to formulate a plan that R2-D2 can follow to escape.
 An optimal plan is one with as few steps as possible.
-The following search algorithms will be implemented and each will be used to help R2-D2:<br/>
+The following search algorithms is implemented and each will be used to help R2-D2:<br/>
 a) Breadth-first search.<br/>
 b) Depth-first search.<br/>
 c) Iterative deepening search.<br/>